ivine-GIT/joint_CNN_LSTM_AAD/README.md

-The important pyTorch scripts in this folder are:
+The pyTorch scripts available in this folder are:

 	train.py : Scripts to train the network